 Features: NZFC Funds & Grants

-The New Zealand Film Commission (NZFC) administers the New Zealand Screen Production Grant (NZSPG).
-This is available for international and Aotearoa New Zealand productions.
+The New Zealand Film Commission (NZFC) administers the New Zealand Screen Production Rebate (NZSPR).
+Formerly known as the NZSPG, this incentive is available for international and Aotearoa New Zealand productions.

 - AoNZ Productions: Eligible AoNZ productions can access a cash rebate equivalent to 40% of Qualifying New Zealand Production Expenditure (QNZPE).